-Sage Oak Charter Schools adhere to all Section 504 Plan legal requirements.
-For students transferring to Sage Oak with an existing 504 Plan, a review meeting will be held within the first 30 days of school to review the current 504 Plan and accommodations.
-For existing Sage Oak students, a 504 Plan review meeting will be offered annually.
-Triennial re-evaluations to determine continued eligibility will be offered every three years.
-Sage Oak Charter Schools' 504 Plan evaluation can be initiated at any time.
+Sage Oak Charter Schools is committed to complying with all legal requirements under Section 504 of the Rehabilitation Act.
+For students who enroll with an existing 504 Plan, a review meeting will be held within the first 30 days of school to review the current 504 Plan and accommodations.
+For students already enrolled at Sage Oak a 504 Plan review meeting will be offered annually to ensure continued alignment with student needs.
+In accordance with federal guidelines, a comprehensive re-evaluation to determine ongoing eligibility will be offered every three years.
+However, a 504 Plan evaluation may be requested and initiated at any time, as needed.
 For more information please refer to 504 Plan - Frequently Asked Questions and the board policy page on the Sage Oak website.